yismaili/NetPractice/README.md

 A simple IP Subnet Mask Calculator determines the smallest available corresponding subnet and subnet mask.
 A Subnet Range/Address Range Calculator provides start and end addresses.

+@ What is TCP & IP?

+TCP and IP are two separate computer network protocols.
+IP is the part that obtains the address to which data is sent.
+TCP is responsible for data delivery once that IP address has been found.
+It's possible to separate them, but there isn't really a point in making a difference between TCP and IP.